 Basic public facilities are available such as toilets and parking.
 There are small warungs selling decent food with a big portion suitable for surfers.
-Board rentals, surfing lessons, everything related to surfing is available.
+Board rentals, surfing lessons, and everything related to surfing is available.
 There are plenty of affordable accommodations nearby.
 A bungalow room starts from Rp300.000/night.

 How To Get To Balangan Beach

 There is no public transport option to Balangan Beach.
 Avoid using a taxi because, on the way back, visitors will be subjected to some kind of scam.
 Taxis aren’t allowed to pick up passengers around Balangan.
 Tourists will have no other option than to use a local service with a very inflated price.

 The best way is to use private vehicles, either a motorcycle or a car.
-Renting a motorcycle in the Kuta area is around Rp60.000/day while cars cost from Rp650.000/day.
+Renting a motorcycle in the Kuta area is around Rp60.000/day while cars cost Rp650.000/day.
 The route is as follows: Bypass Ngurah Rai – Ulu Siwi road – Raya Uluwatu Street – turn right to Bukit Permai Street – Karang Mas Street – B. Boulevard – Balangan Beach.
 Balangan is a 40-minute drive from Kuta.

 Balangan Beach Location

 The beach is located in Jl.
 Pantai Balangan, Jimbaran, Kuta Sel, Badung, Bali 80361.